AllanMontalvo/Small-Office-Network/README.md

 	- www.jeremysitlab.com = jeremysitlab.com
 - Configure all routers and switches to use domain name jeremysitlab.com and use Server 1(10.5.0.4) as their default DNS server.
+- Verify DNS configuration by pinging the websites on the pcs in command prompt with "ping (website)" and see the ip address the pc is pinging.

 **Part 9 NTP**